jabo-audio/odin-recipes/README.md

 * Dual-boot install Linux
 * Manuever using Linux Terminal and CLI (Command Line Interface)
 * Set up Github account and begin learning Git
+* Use Git and terminal to move files into repository on Github
-* Learn Markdown for READme.md
+* Learn Markdown for README.md